splunk/observability-workshop/docs/rum/RUM-Setup.md

 !!!
 Info ""
     In this example the app name is **ksnq-rum-app**, this will be different in the Workshop.
 Check with your host what the app name and environment to use in the RUM session will be and make a note of it!

-The above two lines are all that is required to enable RUM on your web site!
+The above two lines are all that is required to enable RUM on your website!